ZackWilde27/FlatOut2-HLSLToSHA/README.md

 	float4 var2 = var1 + dirt;

 	// var1 is not referenced beyond this point, so another variable can take its place
-	// though I just discovered a new bug as I'm writing this where it waits an extra statement
+	// I somehow forgot about this bug when I was working on this patch
-	// so I need to add a line in-between to make sure var1 is deleted var2 += 0.0f;
+	// I have to add a line in-between to make sure var1 is deleted var2 += 0.0f;

 	// now it can be replaced